dkhaothong/dkhaothong.github.io/_pages/about.md

 # Let's Chat.

-I'd love to talk: new opportunities, my experiences as a first-generation college graduate, or my journey into UX.
+I'd love to talk: new opportunities, my experiences as a first-generation college graduate, or my journey into product.

 Shoot me an e-mail and let's talk!